Stratford Army Engine Plant: Remediation

 The Connecticut Department of Energy and Environmental Protection (DEEP) leads oversight of the site's environmental remediation.

 Before selling the property to the developer 'Point Stratford Renewal' DEEP and the U.S. Army as of June 2014 still need to agree on the degree of clean up the Housatonic riverbed.

 Residential developers have shown the most interest as of 2014, planning up to 1,500 residential units.
 Point Stratford Renewal is a collaboration of the three Connecticut companies Loureiro Properties LLC, Development Resources LLC and Sedgwick Partners LLC.
-In May 2014 the State House of Representatives and the State Senate had passed a bill to create a special tax district at the plant to levy taxes and issue bonds.
+In May 2014, the State House of Representatives and the State Senate had passed a bill to create a special tax district at the plant to levy taxes and issue bonds.
 This will help finance the redevelopment project, particularly road construction, sewage systems, and environmental remediation.

+Demolition and Re-development of site

+Plans to demolish the plant and clear the site including remediation were announced in July 2024.
+The removal process includes demolishing the many buildings, dredging large parts of the Housatonic River and clearing hazardous materials found on the site.
+Demolition and clean-up efforts of the entire site are expected to begin in 2025 and wrap up by mid 2026, though the exact future development plans for the site have yet to be determined.